Nuremberg's Medieval Magic & Modern Charms

 Packing Essentials

-Comfortable walking shoes for cobblestone streets, weather-appropriate layers, umbrella, day backpack, power adapter (Type F), reusable water bottle, camera
+Comfortable walking shoes (cobblestones!), layers for changeable weather, a rain jacket or umbrella, a power adapter (Type F), a reusable water bottle, and a small daypack for museum visits.

 Total Budget